casper-ecosystem/cep-78-enhanced-nft/README.md

 entity either `Account` / `Contract` / `Contract from a package` are allowed to mint NFTs in the restricted `Acl` minting mode.

 This `WhitelistMode` is an optional installation parameter and will be set to unlocked if not passed.
 However, the whitelist mode itself cannot be changed once the contract has been installed.
-The mode is passed in as a `u8` value to `whitelist_mode` runtime argument. cannot be changed once the contract has been installed.
 The mode is passed in as a `u8` value to `whitelist_mode` runtime argument.

 | WhitelistMode | u8  |
 | ------------- | --- |